L7-Aware Traffic Management

 Prerequisites

-• Cilium must be configured with NodePort enabled, using nodePort.enabled=true or by enabling the kube-proxy replacement with kubeProxyReplacement=true.
+• Cilium must be configured with the kube-proxy replacement, using kubeProxyReplacement=true.
 For more information, see kube-proxy replacement.

 Caveats